alexander-marquardt/es_local_indexer/README.md

 ```
 The PATH_TO_DOCS and INDEX_NAME should be the same as the values specified when ingesting the documents into Elasticsearch.
 This will allow you to connct to http://127.0.0.1:5000/ with your web browser, and to begin searching the documents that you previously downloaded and indexed into Elasticsearch.

+# Contributions
+Feel free to copy/fork/modify this code.
+The functionality provided here is bare-bones, and there is a lot of room for improvements.